 - Your tuition is assessed at the continuing fee which is $935.67 for the 2018/2019 terms.

 - Early completion refunds to students in per-credit programs are only made to students who are enrolled in a project course in a second or subsequent term.

 - If you do not pay your tuition fees per the "outstanding fees" schedule applicable to the term, you will be liable for interest even though you expect a refund later in the semester.

-If you are eligible for the refund, it will be processed by the Office of the Dean of Graduate Studies (DGS) and transferred to your SFU account, once the DGS receives confirmation from the Library of the submission date, and the Department sends the Recommendation of the Award of Degree to DGS.
+If you are eligible for the refund, it will be processed by Graduate and Postodcotoral Studies (GPS) and transferred to your SFU account, once the GPS receives confirmation from the Library of the submission date and the Recommendation of the Award of Degree form from your department.

 You may expect your refund credit in your SFU account by the end of the second month of the term.
 When you see that your student account has been credited, you may claim the refund by filling out this form.

 The following groups are not eligible for the 75% refund: